 school size shall not exceed FISH permanent capacity of 2000.
-New or Expansion to Combination (K-8) 100% of FISH permanent capacity and New of Expansion to Combination (K-8) school size shall not exceed FISH permanent capacity of 2000.
-Contors Centers 100% of FISH permanent capacity or the level of service based on the student/teacher ratios dictated by specific programs, whichever is lowest.
-LEVEL-OF SERVICE STANDARD FOR CORE FACILITIES (K-5, 6-8, K-8) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be based on a standard of three (3) feeding periods per day based on the design capacity of the core facilities.
-LEVEL-OF SERVICE STANDARD FOR CORE FACILITIES (9-12) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be based on a standard of four (4) feeding periods per day based on the design capacity of the core facilities. on the design capacity of the core facilities.
+New or Expansion to Combination (K-8) 100% of FISH permanent capacity and . , , school size shall not exceed FISH permanent capacity of 2000.
+Centers 100% of FISH permanent capacity or the level of service based on the student/teacher ratios dictated by specific programs, whichever is lowest. , LEVEL-OF SERVICE STANDARD FOR CORE FACILITIES (K-5, 6-8, K-8) Dining/Kitchen 100% of permanent Total Capacity Total Capacity for Dining/Kitchen facility shall be based on a standard of three (3) feeding periods per day based on the design capacity of the core facilities.
+LEVEL-OF SERVICE STANDARD FOR CORE FACILITIES (9-12) Dining/Kitchen 100% of permanent Total Capacity Tour of permanent retail capacity Total Capacity for Dining/Kitchen facility shall be based on a standard of four (4) feeding periods per day based on the design capacity of the core facilities.